 - The CAVAT method can be customised as Mandatory, Visible or Hidden as part of a TreeSafety/BS5837 survey.
 In addition you can pre-select which method to use by putting the word ‘Full’ or ‘Quick’ in the ‘Initial Value’ field on the CAVAT custom field.

-- The CTI factor and Unit Value can be configured for each site/survey by editing the TreeSafety/BS5837 survey form.
+- The CTI factor and Unit Value can be configured for each site/survey by going to the Surveys webpage and editing the corresponding Survey.
 These values apply to all tree inspections for that survey.
 This means that over time you can re-survey/re-valuate the tree stock and the OTISS history will store how the value has changed over time.

 - For your convenience, the CAVAT Excel reports have been kept very similar to the standard CAVAT spreadsheets provided by the LTOA.